What next for Boston bombing suspect?

 Plea negotiations are likely to begin almost immediately, given the apparent evidence against Tsarnaev.

-"If defence counsel is convinced the case against her client is exceptionally strong, speaking about a plea or possible cooperation is something defence counsel will be considering," said Michael Rosensaft, another former federal prosecutor from New York.
+"If defense counsel is convinced the case against her client is exceptionally strong, speaking about a plea or possible cooperation is something defense counsel will be considering," said Michael Rosensaft, another former federal prosecutor from New York.

 Prosecutors will move quickly to make that assessment, since "that obviously changes the tone of the case," Rosensaft said.
 Tsarnaev's attorney also may use a guilty plea as leverage to ask the government to take the death penalty off the table.